angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 - Having enough resources to allow the casting of countermagic in your pile
 - Not having to crack LED to achieve the win

-Resources in this context can mean mana, cards in hand to pitch to Force of Will or simply just raw cards in total.
-We can have a look at a number of options that are run in lists for countermagic choices and how they may effect your pile building options.
+Resources in this context can mean mana, cards in hand to pitch to Force of Will, lands in play to return with Daze or cycle off of Edge of Autumn or simply just the number of cards in hand.
+We can have a look at a number of options that are run in lists for countermagic choices and how they may affect your pile building options.

 The greatest tool in allowing the use of countermagic in piles is Ideas Unbound.